 I was nonplussed.
 Was it possible to read the words without looking at them?
 I chalked her question up to the inscrutableness of adults.

-In retrospect, her question actually betrays a conflation between two separate skillsets: it is possible to be able to decode words and still have trouble spelling them just as it is possible to be an excellent thinker or researcher and still have trouble with the writing process or with writing itself.
+In retrospect, her question actually betrays a conflation between two separate skillsets: it is possible to be able to decode words and still have trouble spelling them just as it is possible to be an excellent thinker or researcher and still have trouble with the writing process or writing itself.
 And yet it echoes situations I see all the time where graduate students hear or say to themselves, “You’re so smart—why don’t you just get this dissertation done?”

 The problem is that smart and done, like reading and spelling, are not causally linked, especially if you bring challenges like dyslexia, ADD, OCD, or slow visual processing to your writing desk.